 https://www.sciencedirect.com/topics/medicine-and-dentistry/viburnum-opulus

 Yarrow aerials: Western Herbalists have used Yarrow flower to support women’s reproductive health for centuries.
-Yarrow consists of chemicals that help to soothe stomach and muscle cramps, support blood flow, alleviate the PMS symptoms associated with sore breasts, heavy menstrual flow and uterine cramping.
+Yarrow consists of chemicals that help to soothe stomach and muscle cramps, support blood flow, alleviate the PMS symptoms associated with sore breasts, heavy menstrual flow and uterine cramping and to relieve endometriosis discomforts. .
 It also encourages a healthy estrogen and progesterone balance.
 Yarrow is a widely distributed plant throughout the world and has been used since ancient time.
 Popular indications of the several species of this genus include treatment of wounds, bleedings, headache, inflammation, pains, spasmodic diseases, flatulence and dyspepsia.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3232110/